SQream/sqream_docs/installation_guides/installing_sqream_with_binary.rst

 The configuration files are **service configuration files**, and the JSON files are **SQream configuration files**, for a total of four files.
 The number of SQream configuration files and JSON files must be identical.

-**NOTICE** - Verify that the JSON files have been configured correctly and that all required flags have been set to the correct values.
+.. note:: Verify that the JSON files have been configured correctly and that all required flags have been set to the correct values.

 In each JSON file, the following parameters **must be updated**: